 It’s most advantageous to stay in the east side region (Royal Coconut Coast) as it’s roughly at the center of the island’s main road, where it’s easy to reach either the South Shore or the North Shore.

-No matter where you stay on Kauai, you’ll find it’s easy to drive to each part of the island.
+No matter where you stay on Kauai, you’ll find it’s easy to drive to each part of the island as it’s not that big.

-Where I’ve stayed: I’ve visited Kauai twice now and both times I’ve stayed at the amazing resort called The Royal Sonesta Kauai in Lihue, near the airport.
+Where I’ve stayed: I’ve visited Kauai three times now and I’ve stayed at the amazing resort called The Royal Sonesta Kauai in Lihue, near the airport, as well as at the Hilton Garden Inn Kauai Wailua Bay.

 Recommended Hotels in Kauai: